N-45div/Quantum-Business-Simulator/README.md

 - **Error Handling**: Graceful fallbacks for API failures
 - **Caching**: Smart caching for BigQuery results
 - **Rate Limiting**: Built-in protection for demo environments

-## 🤝 **Contributing**

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 **License**